 You must have some type of bank record or written statement from the charity in order to deduct ANY monetary donation, regardless of amount.
 Bank records include canceled checks and bank and credit card statements.
 Record information should include the name of the charity, date of the donation, and the amount.

-As with noncash donations, any monetary donation of $250 or more must be supported by a written acknowledgement from the charity.
+As with noncash donations, you must support any monetary donation of $250 or more with a written acknowledgement from the charity.

 What Qualifies as a Deductible Medical Expense?

 Among the more common deductible medical expenses are health insurance premiums, long term care insurance premiums (subject to limits based on age), prescription medicines, hospital care (including meals and lodging), qualified long-term care services, and Medicare Parts B and D.

 Also deductible are medical examinations, laboratory services, diagnostic tests, and the cost of visits to doctors.
 Doctors may include medical doctors, dentists, eye doctors, chiropractors, and psychiatrists, among others.

 Medical aids such as eyeglasses, contact lenses, hearing aids, braces, wheelchairs, and crutches also qualify as deductible medical expenses.